 What Is a Metric in Google Analytics (And What to Track)

-Well, I’m here to provide some clarity.
-In this guide, I’ll explain what Google Analytics metrics are and how to use them for better website results.
+In this guide, I’ll show you what Google Analytics metrics are and how you can use them to make smarter decisions for your site.

 What is Google Analytics?